FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 1. Confirm the ARN for your certificate.
 You need this ARN when you create an OTA update job.

-### 6.3 Provision the Code Signining Public Key to the Board
+### 6.3 Provisioning the Application Code Signing Key to the Device

 1. Get the ECDSA public key from the code signing credentials generated in 6.2:
      ```